 Salesforce Geocoding

-Are you looking for the ways how to make Salesforce geocode address of your custom records?
+Are you looking for ways how to make Salesforce geocode address of your custom records?

 With this release of Ascendix Search, we let you geocode any custom object as long as it has the required address fields and a geolocation field.